iossifovlab/snakeobjects/documentation/tutorial.rst

 be used in the implementation of the rule using constructs like ``{input.refFile}``.
 This clearly improves the readability compared to ``{input[0]}`` particularly in rules with many inputs of different types.
-It's worthwhile pointing out that the ``refFileBwaIndex`` input listed as an input but is not explicitly used in the implementation. ``snakemake`` will execute this rule only after all its inputs have been created which is important here because ``bwa`` implicitly requires the index files that were must have been prepared before the ``chrAll.bwaIndex.flag`` is created.
+It's worthwhile pointing out that the ``refFileBwaIndex`` is listed as an input but is not explicitly used in the implementation. ``snakemake`` will execute this rule only after all its inputs have been created which is important here because ``bwa`` implicitly requires the index files that must have been prepared before the ``chrAll.bwaIndex.flag`` is created.
 The ``refFile`` and ``refFileBwaIndex`` are set to point to the ``chrAll.fa`` and ``chrAll.bwaIndex.flag`` targets of the dependency ``referece/o`` object, while